Edge connectivity of simplicial polytopes

 \begin{corollary*} Every minimum edge cut in a plane triangulation is trivial. \end{corollary*}

-For the interest of graph theorists, we provide a short, graph-theoretical proof of this corollary in \cref{sec:plane-edge-connectivity}.
+As this result is the base case of the inductive proof of our theorem, we provide a short, graph-theoretical proof of this corollary in \cref{sec:planeEdgeConnectivity}.
 Surprisingly, this result seems to be new.

 We conclude this introduction with a quick historical remark on the genesis of the current version of the paper.
 In a first version~\cite{PinUgo21}, GPV and JU proved that every nontrivial minimum edge cut in the graph of a simplicial $d$-polytope has at least $4d-8$ edges.
 The proof relied on links of vertices in a simplicial polytope, but could not be pushed to get a quadratic bound.
 They also already constructed the examples of simplicial $d$-polytopes with nontrivial edge cuts of cardinality~$d(d+1)/2$.
 While anonymously refereeing the paper, VP proposed the use of the Lower Bound Theorem for simplicial polytopes \cite{Bar71, Bar73} to establish the quadratic bound $d(d+1)/2$.
-In agreement with the editors, we decided to combine the results to produce the current version of the paper.
+In agreement with the editors, we decided to combine the results to produce a new version of the paper.
+Another referee then catched an embarrassing flaw in the proof, forcing us to seriously revise the argument, and leading to the current version of the paper.